Tips for Choosing Commercial Raw Dog Food

 It's important to ask raw dog food manufacturers for nutritional information.
 Ask for details about the ingredients and the amounts of those ingredients in their products.

 Choosing commercial raw dog food can be challenging.
-Pet parents should be aware that one of the challenges of choosing diets based on percentages is that different protein sources have very different nutrient profiles: there are a number of nutritional differences between 5% beef liver and 5% chicken liver, and one ounce of beef has a different nutrient profile than one ounce of turkey, for example.
+Diets based on percentages is not an accurate way of determining nutritional adequacy.
+Different protein sources have very different nutrient profiles.
+There are significant nutritional differences between 5% beef liver and 5% chicken liver, and one ounce of beef has a different nutrient profile than one ounce of turkey, for example.
+Different types of raw meaty bones have different levels of calcium, and so 10% of one type of edible bone may have different amounts of calcium that 10% of another type of edible bone.

-This is not a guarantee of nutritional adequacy, however, here are some basic guidelines and 'rules of thumb' to help you choose commercial raw dog food:
+This is not a guarantee of nutritional adequacy, however, here are some basic guidelines and 'rules of thumb' to help you choose commercial raw dog food for your healthy adult dog:

 Tips For Choosing Commercial Raw Dog Food: The Basics

 Bone Content: 10 - 15 %.
 Edible bone content of a commercial raw diet should be in the 10-15% overall range.
-This is a general guideline to ensure the correct calcium:phosphorus ratio, and to supply the amount of calcium and some other minerals that a dog requires.
-In addition to the nutritional role of raw edible bones in the diet, bone helps to control stool firmness.
+This is a very general guideline to ensure the correct calcium:phosphorus ratio, and to supply the amount of calcium and some other minerals that a dog requires.
+In addition to the nutritional role of raw edible bones in the diet, bone controls the firmness of stool.
 Too much bone, and your dog's stools will be pale, crumbly and hard to pass.
-Too little bone in the diet may create loose stools, particularly if the organ content is a bit higher.

 Raw dog food that does not contain edible bone must have an alternate source of calcium.